Posts contain affiliate links, meaning if you click though my links I may earn a commission. See my disclosure for more details.

 So whether you have clothes gathering dust that you’ve never even worn, or just want to exchange your clothes for cash to buy new clothes, there are loads of easy ways to make money selling clothes.

-Whilst it’s totally possible to make money selling clothes locally through events such as table top sales, the online world gives you access to a much bigger market of potential buyers, so there is a lot more scope to sell clothes online that’s worth taking advantage of.
+Whilst it’s totally possible to make money selling clothes locally through events such as table top sales, the online world gives you access to a much bigger market of potential buyers, so there is a lot more scope to sell used clothes online that’s worth taking advantage of.

 Selling Second Hand Clothes On Facebook

-Facebook Marketplace and local buy and sell groups on Facebook are probably some of the easiest and most convenient ways to sell clothes.
+Facebook Marketplace and local buy and sell groups on Facebook are probably some of the easiest and most convenient ways to sell used clothes.

 It’s completely free to list your clothes for sale, and you can even arrange for them to be collected and paid for in cash, avoiding both postage costs and selling fees you might incur on other sites.